-The makers of the Milo Dutch Oven have a new vision for making and selling premium enameled cast iron cookware at an affordable price.
+The makers of the Milo cast iron Dutch Oven have a new vision for making and selling premium enameled cast iron cookware at an affordable price.
 Their goal is to make a premium $400 enameled cast iron dutch oven, like Le Creuset or Staub, and sell it for around the same price of budget cast iron cookware such as Lodge Cast iron or Tramontina.

 This has allowed Milo Cookware to keep the quality and construction in line with the premium brands, yet keep the price affordable for almost any budget.

 Quality is their name.

 Milo Cookware wants to put all that money you save back in your pocket.